Evaluation of organisational units

 - The evaluation of the departments provides valuable information on the strategic orientation and (re)structuring of the departments, for the appointment of professorships, the further development of study programs, the reduction of the scope of teaching and learning, the increase of internal and external cooperation, the support and funding of the scientific trainees, flagship projects, for the purchase and adjustments of infrastructure as well as increasing visibility in the scientific community.

-As can be seen from the above findings, the evaluation of the departments appears to be essential for showing the development prospective in research, teaching and learning and innovations in a medium-term period.
+As can be seen from the above findings, the evaluation of the departments is essential for showing the development prospective in research, teaching and learning and innovations in a medium-term period.
 Potential improvements were clearly identified and the proposed measures will be implemented step-by-step.

 Evaluation des Departments für Biotechnologie 2006: Executive Summary